-Lawson Health Research Institute is ranked eighth in the country according to the 2016 edition of “Canada’s Top 40 Research Hospitals List” by Research Infosource.
-This strong position has been maintained by Lawson for the past three years.
+LONDON, ON – Lawson Health Research Institute (Lawson) is ranked eighth in the country according to the 2017 edition of “Canada’s Top 40 Research Hospitals List” by Research Infosource.
+This strong position has been maintained by Lawson for the past four years.

 The top 40 list analyzes hospital-based research institutes from across the country on several metrics, including total research income from the previous fiscal year.
 The ranking looks at funds received from all sources, including both internal and external, to support research at the organization.
-According to the report, Lawson received almost $115.9 million in research income in 2015, a 2.2 per cent increase from the previous fiscal year.
+According to the report, Lawson received $124,304 million in research income in 2016, a 7.3 per cent increase from the previous fiscal year.